SUSE/scf/README.md

 ## Customize The Application Domain

-In a standard installation the domain used by applications pushed to CF is the same as the domain configured for CF.
+In a standard installation, the domain used by applications pushed to CF is the same as the domain configured for CF.

 This document describes how to change this behaviour so that CF and